niendzvdtg01/niendzvdtg01/README.md

 ## 🧑‍💻 About Me

-- 🎓 Computer Science student passionate about Software Engineering
+- Computer Science student passionate about Software Engineering
-- 💻 Interested in Backend Development, Full-Stack Applications, AI, and Cybersecurity
+- Interested in Backend Development, Full-Stack Applications, AI, and Cybersecurity
-- 🚀 Currently working with Golang, Flask, React, Node.js, and Android Development
+- Currently working with Java, Golang, Flask, React, Node.js, and Android Development
-- 🎮 Interested in Game Development using Unity
+- Interested in Game Development using Unity
-- 📚 Learning more about scalable systems, networking, and web security
+- Learning more about scalable systems, networking, and web security
-- 🌏 Vietnamese student currently studying abroad in Taiwan
-- ♟️ Enjoy playing chess and solving technical challenges
+- Enjoy playing chess and solving technical challenges

 ###